hypertrack/quickstart-ios/README.md

 #### You are all set

 You can run the app and start using HyperTrack.
-You can see your devices in the [Dashboard](#dashboard).
+You can see your devices on the [Dashboard](#dashboard).

 ## Dashboard